Learn about Endpoint data loss prevention

 Best practice for endpoint DLP policies

 Say you want to block all items that contain credit card numbers from leaving endpoints of Finance department users.
-To do this, take the following actions.
+We recommend:

 - Create a policy and scope it to endpoints and to that group of users.

 - Create a rule in the policy that detects the type of information that you want to protect.
 In this case, set content contains to Sensitive information type*, and select Credit Card.

 - Set the actions for each activity to Block.

 For more information on designing your DLP policies, see Design a data loss prevention policy .

 In Microsoft Purview, DLP policy evaluation of sensitive items occurs centrally, so there is no time lag for policies and policy updates to be distributed to individual devices.
 When a policy is updated in compliance center, it generally takes about an hour for those updates to be synchronized across the service.
 Once policy updates are synchronized, items on targeted devices are automatically re-evaluated the next time they are accessed or modified.
 (Preview) For Authorized Groups changes, the policy will need 24 hours to sync.